Know thyself… especially your breasts.

-Did you know that breast cancer mortality rates have been declining over the years, and this decline can be attributed partially to better screening, early detection, and increased awareness.
-That’s right, knowledge really is power – that’s why we’re going to give you all the information you need to become experts at early detection via breast self exams!
+Did you know that breast cancer mortality rates have been declining over the years?
+This decline can be attributed partially to better screening, early detection, and increased awareness.
+That’s right, knowledge really is power – that’s why we’re going to give you all the information you need to become experts at early detection via breast self-exams!

 Look at yourself in the mirror and see if you notice any differences or changes while doing different moves: start out relaxed, then raise your hands overhead, lower your arms and try flexing, etc. If you notice any differences, don’t disregard them and pay attention for a few days to see if it goes away or not.

 Use your fingertips to feel around the surface of your breasts.
 You’re basically feeling for any irregularities (things like lumps, bumps, indents, etc).
 Again, if you notice anything unusual, keep it in mind and continually check up on it.
 If it doesn’t go away within a few days we recommend seeing your doctor.

 For this you’ll want to lie on your back, then once more use the tips of your fingers to feel over the surface of each breast and pay close attention to any irregularities.

 For those of you who tend to be on the more visual side when it comes to learning, take a look at this cute and super simple step-by-step guide that we found on a YourCenter blog post, supported by the University of Virginia Health System and UVA Cancer Center.

 Our breasts are all different, so you should know best what is common and uncommon for your boobs.
 However, if you aren’t sure exactly what signs you should be on the lookout for, then here’s a handy guideline in the image below.